-Countee Cullen (1903 –1946), born as Coleman Rutherford, was an African-American poet, author and scholar who was a leading figure in the Harlem Renaissance.
+Countee Cullen (1903 –1946), was an African-American poet, author and scholar who was a leading figure in the Harlem Renaissance.
 When the woman who had reared him (after his mother had abandoned him) died, he was adopted, by Reverend Cullen of Harlem, New York City, the local minister, and founder, of the Salem Methodist Episcopal Church.
 His real mother did not contact him until he became famous in the 1920s.

 He started writing poetry in his early high school years; when he reached college he started receiving awards.

 He published some volumes of poetry, promoted the work of other black writers, and, in the last years of his life, wrote mostly for the theatre.
 Since his death, Cullen has been admired as one of the greatest African American writers of his time.

 This poem , about a child who was born on a Saturday, compares two different ways of life: those who are born wealthy, and those who are born into poverty.